Lucky-Kashyap/JS-interview-practice/README.md

   - The maximum length maxLength will be a positive integer.
   - The output string length should not exceed maxLength + 3 characters due to the addition of '...'.

+## Day 29

+#### Write a function called numberRange that generates an array containing consecutive numbers from a to b (inclusive)

+- Input:

+  - a: An integer representing the starting number of the range.
+  - b: An integer representing the ending number of the range.
+  - arr: An optional parameter representing the array to store the numbers in the range.
+It defaults to an empty array.

+- Output:

+  - An array containing consecutive numbers from a to b (inclusive).

+- Constraints:
+  - a and b will be integers.
+  - a will be less than or equal to b

 # Interview Prep

 Happy Learning! ✨